 Public art, theatre rentals, entertainment, and more.

 If you are seeking to become a Denver Police Officer, Firefighter, or Deputy Sheriff...the Cadet Program may have an opportunity for you.
 The mission of the Cadet Program is to serve the community by developing educated, well-trained and diverse candidates for public safety employment.

 Cadet's work 25-35 hours per week in the Denver Police, Fire, and Sheriff Department's while attending college full-time.
 Cadet applicants desire a future career as Denver Police Officer's, Denver Firefighter's, or Denver Deputy Sheriff's.

 HS Diploma or GED

 Ability to meet strict background standards (criminal history, drug use, driving record)

 Ability to be admitted as a student to UCD or Metro St.

 No more than 60 college credit hours completed at time of application

-Application period to open December 1 - 15, 2013 for August 2014 hiring.
+Next application period fall 2014.
 Cadet applicants are subject to an extensive screening and evaluation process.
 Applicants are reminded that applications are subject to screening, evaluation, and verification.